 My artworking-working life.

-From there I conjured a career as a 'specialist painter', as we called ourselves, me and a culturally varied crowd of artistic-misfits* who all called working for a living with your hands immersed in a bucket full of paint for 10 hours a day as 'keeping your hand in'.
+From there I conjured a career as a 'specialist painter'.
+Where making a living with your hands immersed in a bucket full of paint for 10 hours a day is classed as 'keeping your hand in'.
 In other words, work that involved any kind-of-arty use of kind-of-arty materials.
-Not that I'm dismissive of it, on the contrary, it was mad fun sometimes, and many of the projects I worked on during these years were international & personally challenging; I made things as a model-maker, elbow deep in fibreglass, polyurethane and sawdust; as a scenic painter of large scale public works; as a studio assistant/technician to working artists; and as a painter/decorator and gilder.
+Not that I'm dismissive of it, on the contrary, it was mad fun most of the time.
+Many of the projects I worked on during these years were international & personally challenging; I made things as a model-maker, elbow deep in fibreglass, polyurethane and sawdust; as a scenic painter of large scale public works; as a studio assistant/technician to working artists; and as a painter/decorator and gilder.
 But mostly the latter; oh my word, LOTS of gilding.
 Fabulously glamorous private residences and flash corporate offices but also huge commercial construction sites; worlds of wildly variable conditions demanding long hours and hard physical labour.
 It was busy.
-I worked and work, paid by the hour, through lots of airports, tight deadlines, and much duty free Tanqueray.
+I worked and worked, paid by the hour, through lots of airports, tight deadlines, and much duty free Tanqueray.

 During these years I operated from three studios in Sydney, the first in Redfern and the other two in Surry Hills and in one of those, I mounted an exhibition: Rosie Perl Studio Show 1999.
-Lots of beers with friends & the closest I got to exhibiting commercially.
-I completed numerous major commissioned artworks & my work is in private and public collections across the world but that was a real chip on my shoulder.
-Such was my ambition, then.
-In truth I loved the challenge of working within a client brief, and bringing my own expression to the commissions was in itself, very satisfying and rewarding.
-Also, I made a living from it, a position not easily come by in this industry.
+Lots of beers with friends.
+I completed numerous major commissioned artworks & my work is in private and public collections across the world but not being with a commercial fine art gallery at this time was a chip on my shoulder because such is the art world culture.
+But in truth, I loved the challenge of working within a client brief, and bringing my own expression to the commissions was of itself very satisfying and rewarding.
+That wonderful feeling of accomplishment thats a thrill to live in.
+Also, again, I made a living from it, a position not easily come by in this industry.
 Like I say, art is a dodgy business and Tanqueray does not pay for itself.

 And another thing; although this line of work afforded me the chances to go 'home', to Malaysia, Indonesia, Singapore and Hong Kong often, I found that those places weren’t my home either, really, nor had they ever been; I had actually been an outsider there too, only no one had told me.
 Those worlds of my childhood turned out to have been not real worlds at all, just colonial fantasy lands.
+And the sad and desperate end-days of it.
 That situation has confounded me ever since.
 My answer to that 'where are you from' question is more like I come from Nowhere.
 Funny how that can matter, in hazy, undermining way.

-Also in amongst all that, I spent 1997 working at the Research Library, in the Art Gallery of South Australia.
+Also a nother nother thing in amongst all that, I spent 1997 working at the Research Library, in the Art Gallery of South Australia.
 A year in Adelaide!
 That one came out of nowhere and was a welcome relief from all the physical exertions that were beginning to exhaust me.
 I loved morning teas in the library with Max Carter and the real friendship of Jin Whittington.
 Mostly I loved being cut loose from filing ephemera to wander the aisles and randomly select any book I desired, thence to sit against the stacks & read the whole damn thing, including the pictures.
-A privileged position, entirely due to Jin's incredibly generosity in keeping me around.
-I wasnt very good at filing and honestly, that secret reading time was all I was really there for in the first place.
-And I think she knew that.
+A privileged position, entirely due to Jin's incredible generosity in keeping me around.
+I wasnt very good at filing and honestly, that secret reading time was all I was really there for in the first place, and I think she knew that.
 Thanks, Jin, my friend.

 2004 – 2009